NoetherEmmy/intransigentms/coding-guidelines.md

         ```

 + Prefer to use static methods (and static classes) over instanced/singleton classes.
-+ Do not make unchecked assignments to parametrized types, i.e. always specify parameter type:
++ Do not make unchecked assignments with parametrized types, i.e. always specify parameter type:
     - Bad:

         ```java